 The first step in opening a fitness business is to pick your niche.
 The fitness world is expansive, with many options to choose from.
 Would you like to open a neighborhood gym or a yoga studio?
 Do you love kickboxing or Muay Thai or Pilates?

 There’s room to do all of these things well.
 The more specific you can get, the easier the process can be.
-It’s easier to plan and fundraise when you have a specific vision to rally supporters around.
+It’s also easier to plan and fundraise when you have a specific vision to rally supporters around.

 To kickstart your concept ideation, here are a few types of fitness business to consider: